waveform80/picroscopy/docs/commandline.rst

     if you do not wish to configure a local sendmail binary.
 If this option is specified, it will always override any ``--sendmail`` specification.

-.. option:: --raspivid EXEC

-    The path to the raspivid binary to use.
-Defaults to ``/usr/bin/raspivid``.

-.. option:: --raspistill EXEC

-    The path to the raspbistill binary to use.
-Defaults to ``/usr/bin/raspistill``.

 Examples
 ========